emberjs/website/source/guides/components/index.md

 modernize it for building web apps instead of documents.

 HTML is great, but currently you are limited to the tags that are created for you by the W3C.
-Wouldn't it be great if you could define your own, application-specific HTML tags, then implement their behavior using JavaScript?
+Wouldn't it be even better if you could define your own, application-specific HTML tags, then implement their behavior using JavaScript?